R3DRUN3/github-content-sync/README.md

 ```

 ### Run via Github Action
-The script in this repo can also executed inside a  *Github action*, for an example take a look at the `Execute Go Script` step inside the `goaction.yaml`  manifest.
+The script in this repo can also executed inside a  *Github action*, for an example take a look at the [goaction](https://github.com/R3DRUN3/github-content-sync/actions/workflows/goaction.yaml)  Github Action associated to this repo.

 ## Development and Debug